Suzanne Ashworth: Introduction and characterisation

+Returns in 2011–2012

+In December 2010, it was confirmed that Suzanne would return to Hollyoaks in 2011.
 In 2011 Suzanne returns and her storyline sees her pregnant with twins.
 Speaking Suzanne's return Ashley Taylor Dawson who plays Suzanne's old lover Darren Osborne stated: "she says, 'It's twins and they're yours'.
 At first, he doesn't believe her and he thinks it's a wind-up.
 The dates match up.
 It's a huge shock.
 But when she threatens to go back to Spain, he realises it's not what he wants and he stops her.
 He decides to man up and be a dad to his kids."
+On 3 December 2012, Daniel Kilkelly from Digital Spy announced that Suzanne would return to Hollyoaks in a guest capacity that month.

+Return 2024

+On 8 November 2023, Hollyoaks announced the return of Hannah as Rigby had decided to reprise the role.
+Huge speculation surrounding Darren's off-screen twins came to light on 10 November when it was announced that Hall had reprised the role of Suzanne, originally announced on 9 November 2023.
+It was announced Hannah, along with Suzanne and the twins would all return for a "huge storyline" surrounding Darren.